 - Wait for 30 seconds and tap on Airplane mode again to switch it off

 Once the Airplane mode is off, your device will once again try to search for a network.
-If it is able to look for networks then your problem is solved.
+If it can look for networks then your problem is solved.

 Solution 5: Set Network Mode to Auto